- Cancer Information

 If you would like to see your medical records, ask your health care provider (e.g. GP, specialist, hospital or treatment centre) for access.
 You may have to put the request in writing and provide proof of identity, such as a driver’s licence or birth certificate.

 There is no set time limit for a health care provider to meet a request for medical records.
-However, the Office of the Australian Information Commissioner recommends that a request should be processed within 30 days.
+However, the Office of the Australian Information Commissioner recommends that requests be processed within 30 days.

 The health care provider may charge a reasonable fee to copy your record based on the size of the record (public hospitals usually charge around $30 for a short document), or to recover other costs involved in providing access, but there shouldn’t be a fee to request access.